Rules & Regulations

 A. All dues notices for the next year will be mailed out by the Financial Secretary.
 The 1st Dues notice for the next year will be mailed out on the 1st of December of the previous year.
 The 2nd Dues notice for the next year will be mailed out on the 2nd of January of the current year.
 The Board of Directors at the Director Meeting in February of the current year will start the process of filling the empty membership slots by having the Financial Secretary notify the applicants on the yearly waiting list in the order as they were received for membership into the Mad River Club.

-- Waiting list becomes effective 1 February, full dues is payable 30 days after notification letter becoming a member.
+F. Waiting list becomes effective 1 February; full dues are payable 30 days after notification letter becoming a member.

-- A 10% penalty will accessed after Jan.1
+L. A 10% penalty will be accessed after Jan.1

 A. Duty as 2nd Vice President.